thisismactan/Canada-2019/README.md

 - **Candidate lists** are also downloadable from Elections Canada, albeit with some mild manual pre-cleaning by me
 - **Shapefiles** are also also downloadable from Elections Canada: https://open.canada.ca/data/en/dataset/737be5ea-27cf-48a3-91d6-e835f11834b0
 - **Demographics data** are downloadable from Statistics Canada highlight tables, with some moderate manual pre-cleaning: https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/hlt-fst/index-eng.cfm
-- **Polling data** is compiled by hand from polls listed on the Wikipedia articles for the polling in general elections, e.g. https://en.wikipedia.org/wiki/Opinion_polling_in_the_43rd_Canadian_federal_election
+- **Polling data** is scraped from polls listed on the Wikipedia articles for the polling in general elections, e.g. https://en.wikipedia.org/wiki/Opinion_polling_in_the_43rd_Canadian_federal_election.
+National data is directly scraped; provincial data is compiled by hand.